Author:

 Continuity/Development

-The participants of FAAS "Krimulda," in collaboration with weaving masters from other folk applied arts studios in Vidzeme (NGO "9Arodi") and Sigulda region, will carry out research within the collections of the Latvian Ethnographic Open-Air Museum, the Latvian National History Museum, and other history and applied arts museums across Latvia with an objective is to uncover the historical development, alternative weaving techniques, and traditions of band-patterned blanket weaving within Latvia and abroad, documenting their findings and producing instructional materials.
+The participants of FAAS “Krimulda”, in collaboration with weaving masters from other folk applied arts studios in Vidzeme (NGO “9Arodi”) and the Sigulda region, will carry out research within the collections of the Latvian Open-Air Ethnographic Museum, the Latvian National History Museum, and other history and applied arts museums across Latvia with the objective of uncovering the historical development, alternative weaving techniques, and traditions of band-patterned blanket weaving within Latvia and abroad, documenting their findings and producing instructional materials.

 1. Training weaving studio participants through masterclasses.